mathurah/syde-223-lecture-notes/sequential-list.md

 insert('z',0);
 insert('y',5);
 insert('m', 7); // this operation is rejected because of its exceeding tail position, which is index 6 at the moment
+//Because we don't want to leave a gap in the array.
+If inserting at index 7, there will be a gap at index 6.
+//After the insert, size will become 7.
+By default, the program will assume the 7th item is at index 6.
+But it will be #  a random value rather than the intended value.
 ```
 The list is changed into this:
 ![](/images/sequential-list-after-insert.png)